jesusjorge/jesusjorge.github.io/README.md

 [Process Description]
 1) **[START]** start.py or a single line in Python or Console gets executed, it will fetch and execute...

 2) **[BOOT]** http://jesusjorge.github.io/boot.py
     This will call GitHub API in order to fetch and execute a script.
-    Such API is...
+    If it fails, it will fallback to raw GitHub CDN Such API is...

 3) **[INIT]** https://api.github.com/repos/jesusjorge/pysite/contents/init.py
     This is the script I want to execute.
-It doesn't have any Cache Delay.
+It doesn't have any Cache Delay (sometimes) It also provides static methods for retreiving further files, install imports, and execute code

 And all this can be executed from this individual line (Works with Linux and Windows)